Doxuno

 CONFIDENTIALITY

-Each Founder acknowledges that during the course of their involvement with the Company, they will have access to and become acquainted with confidential and proprietary information belonging to the Company ("Confidential Information").
-Each Founder agrees to hold all Confidential Information in strict confidence and not to disclose such information to any third party without the prior written consent of the Company.
+Each Founder acknowledges access to confidential and proprietary information of the Company ("Confidential Information") and agrees to hold all Confidential Information in strict confidence and not disclose it to any third party without the prior written consent of the Company.

-This confidentiality obligation shall survive the termination of this Agreement and each Founder's departure from the Company for a period of three (3) years, or for so long as the information remains confidential, whichever is longer.
+This obligation survives the termination of this Agreement and each Founder's departure for a period of three (3) years, or for so long as the information remains confidential, whichever is longer.

-Confidential Information includes, but is not limited to, business plans, financial data, customer lists, trade secrets, technical data, marketing strategies, product roadmaps, proprietary software, and any other information that is not publicly available.
-Trade secrets shall be protected in accordance with the Defend Trade Secrets Act, 18 U.S.C. §1836, and the applicable state's Uniform Trade Secrets Act.
+Confidential Information includes business plans, financial data, customer lists, trade secrets, technical data, marketing strategies, product roadmaps, and proprietary software.
+Trade secrets are protected under the Defend Trade Secrets Act, 18 U.S.C. §1836, and the applicable Uniform Trade Secrets Act (applicable state Uniform Trade Secrets Act).

-DTSA Whistleblower Notice (18 U.S.C. §1833(b)): Notwithstanding the foregoing, each Founder is hereby notified that an individual shall not be held criminally or civilly liable under any federal or state trade secret law for the disclosure of a trade secret that (i) is made in confidence to a federal, state, or local government official or to an attorney solely for the purpose of reporting or investigating a suspected violation of law, or (ii) is made in a complaint or other document filed under seal in a lawsuit or other proceeding.
+DTSA Whistleblower Notice (18 U.S.C. §1833(b)): An individual shall not be held criminally or civilly liable under any federal or state trade secret law for the disclosure of a trade secret that (i) is made in confidence to a federal, state, or local government official or to an attorney solely for the purpose of reporting or investigating a suspected violation of law, or (ii) is made in a complaint or other document filed under seal.

 NON-COMPETE

-During the term of their involvement with the Company, no Founder shall directly or indirectly engage in, own, manage, operate, consult with, or provide services to any business that competes with or is substantially similar to the Company's business, without the prior written consent of all other Founders.
+During the term of their involvement with the Company, no Founder shall directly or indirectly engage in, own, manage, operate, consult with, or provide services to any business that competes with the Company, without the prior written consent of all other Founders.
+While a Founder remains engaged, this restriction rests on the fiduciary duty of loyalty and is enforceable in every state — including total-ban states.

 DEPARTURE AND BUYBACK

 Voluntary Departure: In the event a Founder voluntarily departs the Company, the Founder retains all vested equity and forfeits all unvested equity.
-Any unvested equity shall automatically be forfeited and returned to the Company.
+Any unvested equity is automatically forfeited and returned to the Company.

-Involuntary Removal: A Founder may be involuntarily removed from the Company by a vote of the remaining Founders.
+Involuntary Removal: A Founder may be involuntarily removed by a vote of the remaining Founders.

-Buyback Valuation: In the event the Company exercises a buyback right, the equity shall be valued at Fair Market Value as determined by mutual agreement or independent valuation (determined in a manner consistent with IRS Revenue Ruling 59-60).
-The Company shall have the right to pay the buyback price in installments over a period not to exceed twelve (12) months, subject to any capital-distribution limitations imposed by DGCL §160 (for corporations) or Delaware LLC Act §18-607 (for LLCs) and corresponding statutes of the state of formation.
+Buyback Valuation: If the Company exercises a buyback right, the equity shall be valued at Fair Market Value as determined by mutual agreement or independent valuation (determined consistently with IRS Revenue Ruling 59-60).
+The Company may pay the buyback price in installments over up to twelve (12) months, subject to the capital-distribution limitations of the state of formation (e.g., DGCL §160 for corporations; 6 Del.
+C. §18-607 for Delaware LLCs).

 RIGHT OF FIRST REFUSAL